“I wondered what they really talked about when they talked about growing up. Now, I think I know a little bit about it and life.”

 No matter how frustrated you may be, when you express contempt towards others and try to destroy their reputation, you look equally awful.

-- Don’t say how terrible and selfish you previous boss was.
+- Don’t say how terrible and selfish your previous boss was

-- Don’t spend your life discussing lives of other people.
+- Don’t spend your life discussing the lives of other people

-It’s just a bad trick children and immature people use to gain some favor or make themselves appear clean.
+It’s just another bad trick children and immature people use to gain some favor or make themselves appear clean.

 Even if it wasn’t your fault and you’re just trying to feel better, you have better ways to fix your life – such as forgiving, straight talk, and moving on.